kwan19961217/hello-world/README.md

 # hello-world
  Hi everyone
-<p>A guy from Hong Kong trying to learning coding
+<p>A guy from Hong Kong trying to learn Computer Science and Programming